elastic/elastic-agent/docs/manifests/kustomize-autosharding/README.md

 git clone git@github.com:kubernetes/kube-state-metrics.git
 ```

-1. Naviagte to the directory of Autosharding example
+1. Navigate to the directory of Autosharding example

 ```bash
 cd kube-state-metrics/examples/autosharding
 ```

-1. Copy the [`./elastic-agent`](./elastic-agent) folder inside the same folder
+1. Download the [`./elastic-agent-kustomize`](./elastic-agent-kustomize) folder inside the same folder

 1. Edit or replace the already existing kustomization.yaml file with the example [kustomization.yaml](./kustomization.yaml)

-The new `kustomization.yaml` should inlcude:
+The new `kustomization.yaml` should include:

 ```yaml
 [outut truncated ...]